 Throughout my graduate career, I have had the opportunity to teach biology undergraduates in lab, lecture, and discussion settings, as well as in a research mentor role.
 Through participation in professional development initiatives, seeking out my own mentors, active trial and error, and attentively listening to student feedback, I’ve developed my passion and skill for finding creative ways to connect with a diverse student body.
-I’ve incorporated museum collections, online databases, local nature centers, and other under-utilized university and community resources to foster student engagement.
+I’ve incorporated museum collections, online databases, local nature centers, expert guest speakers, and other under-utilized university and community resources to foster student engagement.
 I implement active, team-based approaches and maintain a level of flexibility when working with students to meet ambitious learning objectives.

-I am committed to continuing to develop my teaching and mentoring skills as I move forward in my career, and I hope to integrate methods from the science education literature into my practice, particularly with respect to fostering an inclusive learning environment and empowering students to be scientifically conscious citizens and lifelong science advocates.
+I am committed to continuing to develop my teaching and mentoring skills as I move forward in my career, and I hope to further integrate methods from the science education literature into my practice, particularly with respect to fostering an inclusive learning environment and empowering students to be scientifically conscious citizens and lifelong science advocates.

 Currently based in New York, NY.